-15.1 School District Requirements.
+- 15.1 School District Requirements.
 The Parties acknowledge and agree that the School District is or may be subject to the requirements of the Florida and United States Constitutions and other state or federal statutes regarding the operation of the public school system.
 Accordingly, the Parties agree that this Agreement is not intended, and will not be construed, to interfere with, hinder, or obstruct in any manner, the School District's constitutional and statutory obligation to provide a uniform system of free public schools on a Countywide basis or to require the School District to confer with, or obtain the consent of, the Local Governments, as to whether that obligation has been satisfied.
-Further, the Parties agree that this Agreement is not intended and will not be construed to impose any duty or obligation on the Local Governments for the School District's performance of its constitutional or statutory obligation.

-15.2 Land Use Authority.
+Further, the Parties agree that this Agreement is not intended and will not be construed to impose any duty or obligation on the Local Governments for the School District's performance of its constitutional or statutory obligation. - 15.2 Land Use Authority.
 The Parties specifically acknowledge that each Local Government is responsible for approving or denying comprehensive plan amendments and development orders within its own jurisdiction.
 Nothing herein represents or authorizes a transfer of this authority to any other party.

-Section 4216.
+Section 16.
 Resolution of Disputes

-If the Parties to this Agreement are unable to resolve any issue relative to this Agreement and with in which they may be in disagreement, such dispute will be resolved in accordance with governmental conflict resolution procedures specified in Chapters 164 and 186, Florida Statutes F.S.
+If the Parties to this Agreement are unable to resolve any issue relative to this Agreement and within which they may be in disagreement, such dispute will be resolved in accordance with governmental conflict resolution procedures specified in Chapters 164 and 186, Florida Statutes F.S., or any other acceptable means of alternative dispute resolution agreed to by the Parties to this Agreement.